wjl198435/home-assistant-polymer/cast/README.md

-# Home Assistant Cast
+# 牧养犬 Cast

-Home Assistant Cast is made up of two separate applications:
+牧养犬 Cast is made up of two separate applications:

-- Chromecast receiver application that can connect to Home Assistant and display relevant information.
+- Chromecast receiver application that can connect to 牧养犬 and display relevant information.
-- Launcher website that allows users to authorize with their Home Assistant installation and launch the receiver app on their Chromecast.
+- Launcher website that allows users to authorize with their 牧养犬 installation and launch the receiver app on their Chromecast.

 ## Development